 Primary Overview

-It is a national expectation that all teachers in Scotland will engage with the National Approach to LGBT Inclusive Education.
-This means completing the national CPD and including the LGBT Learning Themes in ordinary teaching and learning.
+It is a national expectation that all teachers in Scotland engage with this approach by completing the national professional learning we deliver on behalf of the Scottish Government and including the LGBT Learning Themes within everyday teaching.

-In primary schools, LGBT Inclusive Education will typically begin with discussions about diverse families, including storybooks that feature same-sex parents.
-Other important topics throughout primary are addressing prejudice and bullying, and challenging gender stereotypes.
-By later primary, learners should further develop their understanding that LGBT people are part of our society, through an introduction to LGBT rights, history and role models.
-This will be built upon at secondary school.
+In primary settings, this typically begins with exploring diverse families, including storybooks featuring same-sex parents, and develops through addressing prejudice and bullying and challenging gender stereotypes.
+By later primary, learners deepen their understanding of LGBT people as part of society, including awareness of rights, history, and role models, providing a foundation for further learning in secondary school.

-With our expertise and experience working in schools across Scotland, we have identified this pathway as the most effective way to achieve meaningful impact.
+Drawing on our expertise and experience working with schools across Scotland, we have identified this pathway as the most effective way to achieve meaningful and sustained impact when engaging with our services.

 1. Key staff complete Stage 1 of national CPD